S-r-i-s-h-a/SGPA-CALCULATOR/README.md

 # SGPA-CALCULATOR
  An android mobile application that can be used to calculate GPA.
+Project rekated files in master branch